patotoma/starter-angular/README.md

 * `npm run karma` runs unit testing service and rerun tests with every code change
 * `npm run karma-single` runs unit tests only one time and close afterwards
 * `npm run protractor` runs end to end tests with firefox
+* `npm run update` automatically updates dependencies
+* `bower list` lists all installed libraries and its versions
 * `grunt dist` fires some grunt tasks and create a `/dist/` directory almost ready for production use

 > (All scripts works with local modules.
 Feel free to add your own scripts!)